ua-snap/nws-drought/README.md

  - Modify the geographic bounding box
  - Modify the set of summary intervals over which the drought indicators are computed
  - Modify the weights used to combine the soil moisture layers
+ - Modify the offset applied to the water budget

 ### Climate Data Store (CDS) API Credentials
 Complete the following items to set up permissions for downloading ERA5-Land data.
  - Register for the ECWMF CDS API.
  - Store API credentials in a file called `.cdsapirc` in your `$HOME` directory.
  - Accept the Terms and Conditions of the CDS API

 ### Baseline Reference Data
 Ensure that the baseline reference data is available at a known path with read permissions.
 These data (climatologies, gamma parameters, etc.) are required for computing drought indicators.

 ## Usage